 |Hospitality + Customer Service||Marketing + Retail||HR + Hospitality||Finance + Operations||Head Brewer|

 So when they they had to let go of their staff in March 2020, the ownership team was able to cover all the bases it needed to.
-This is a key ingredient in Whistle Buoy’s ability to survive — especially as most restaurateurs are suffering from a major staffing shortage.
+This is a key ingredient in Whistle Buoy’s ability to survive — especially as most restaurateurs are suffering from staffing shortages.

 And not everyone needs to be an ‘expert’ in their core competency, to begin.
 As Isaiah says: